-YOU can borrow a cargo bike for FREE!
+YOU can borrow a cargo bike or e-bike for FREE!

-Many people are curious about cargo bikes, but given their price tag ($1,000-$3,000,) it makes sense to try it out for a while before making the big financial decision to buy a cargo bike.
-Cargo bikes can dramatically increase your ability to incorporate bicycling into your daily life, by increasing your bike's carrying capacity.
+Many people are curious about e-bikes and cargo bikes, but given their price tag ($1,000-$3,000+) it makes sense to try it out for a while before making the big financial decision to buy one.
+E-bikes and cargo bikes can significantly increase your ability to incorporate bicycling into your daily life.
 People with cargo bikes can carry large loads--children, groceries, lumber, and even Christmas trees!

-If you won't be pedaling the loaner cargo bike home from our Trailside Center you'll need to make sure that you have adequate transportation such as a large van or full-bed pickup truck.
-(Cargo bikes are heavier than a standard bike and have long wheelbases.
+- If you won't be pedaling the e-bike or cargo bike home from pick-up, you'll need to make sure that you have adequate transportation such as a large van or full-bed pickup truck.
+(E-bikes and cargo bikes are heavier than a standard bike, and cargo bikes have long wheelbases.
 They don't fit on racks designed for lighter, shorter bikes.)

 - When reserving Marigold only, you will need to let us know how many children seats you want installed (0, 1, or 2).
 There's an area on the reservation form for this.
 Child seats are rated for up to 48lbs.